 Calvin offers a variety of programs that give students from diverse backgrounds access to the college learning environment while still in middle school and high school.

-The Entrada Scholars Program at Calvin College is a four-week summer immersion program that offers racial and ethnic minority high school juniors and seniors a gateway to the future: the opportunity to experience college living and learning while earning college credit.
+The Entrada Scholars Program at Calvin University is a four-week summer immersion program that offers racial and ethnic minority high school juniors and seniors a gateway to the future: the opportunity to experience college living and learning while earning college credit.

 Excel ACT Tutoring

 With a goal of increasing students’ college readiness, Calvin has established a partnership with high schools within designated local school districts to provide ACT tutoring and mentoring for five weeks during the fall and spring semesters, for up to 40 students each semester.
 (Grades 10–12)